bearworks/URPSeaCloud/README.md

 # URPSeaCloud

 This is an sea&cloud project for distance cloud rendering for URP (10.x+).
-The Demoscene1 can run up to 60FPS+ on the old graphics card HD 7730 (release time: June 25, 2013), and the cloud rendering time under 1080p is about 2ms.
-Demoscene1's sea&cloud can also run to 30FPS on mobile devices (adreno 618).
+The Demoscene1 can run up to 60FPS+ on the old graphics card HD 7730 (release time: June 25, 2013), and the cloud rendering time at 1080p is about 2ms.
+Demoscene1's sea&cloud can also run to 30FPS on 1080p mobile devices which are using adreno 618 GPU.

 ![](./Image/URPSeaCloud.png)
 <p align="center">Demo scene</p>